 American city bus system do not have a good reputation: vehicles are old, schedules are infrequent, and operating hours are limited.
 Nevertheless, the first transportation service I experienced in Tucson is the city bus, when I visited UA campus for the first time.

-Shanghai's and Tucson's city bus systems are quite frequent.
+Shanghai's and Tucson's city bus systems are quite different.
 In Shanghai, if you want to ride the bus, you just wait at a bus stop, and a bus would show up in 20 minutes or less.
 Times for the first bus in the morning and the last one at night are posted at the bus stop.
 Beyond that, there isn't a bus schedule, so you don't know exactly when the bus will arrive.

-In Tucson, interval between two buses could be at much as one hour, but the bus has a schedule.
+In Tucson, interval between two buses could be as much as one hour, but the bus has a schedule.
 You can find out when the bus would arrive online, and wait at the bus stop five minutes before a bus would arrive.

 During my first days in Tucson, I took many bus trips between Grant Inn and University of Arizona, as well as travelling to grocery stores and shopping malls.
 Since I had insufficent cash, I bought a "full fare stored value" pass from 7-Eleven with my credit card for pay for the trips.
 I learned two important concepts: "transfer" and "day pass".